Symptoms and side effects in someone with cancer and dementia

 Some people having treatment for cancer may have:

-People with dementia are more likely to have this side effect.
-Some of these problems are like the ones caused by dementia.
-For some people having treatment, dementia symptoms may get worse temporarily.
+Memory loss can be a symptom of any type of dementia.
+People with dementia and cancer are more likely to have this side effect.
+For some people having cancer treatment, dementia symptoms may get worse temporarily.
 For others, this change may be permanent.

 Poor appetite and eating problems

-If you think the person you care for is not eating well, ask their GP or specialist nurse to refer them to a dietitian.
-Dietitians can give advice about any changes you can help them make.
+If you think the person you care for is not eating well, ask their GP, cancer doctor or specialist nurse to refer them to a dietitian.
+Qualified dietitians can give advice on which foods are best for them and whether any food supplements would be useful.

 We have more information about: